stratum-mining/benchmarking-tool/CONTRIBUTING.md

 > Before asking a question, please ensure you’ve read the documentation available in the `docs` directory.

-The best way to ask a question is to join our community [Discord](https://discord.com/invite/fsEW23wFYs).
-The most suitable place to post your question is:
+The best way to ask a question is by joining our community on [Discord](https://discord.com/invite/fsEW23wFYs).
+The most suitable place to post your question is `#benchmarking-tool`
-- #benchmarking-tool

 If you still need clarification after that, we recommend the following: